 - increased bacterial genes that metabolize sugars and fats for energy

 Studies in mice and rats also confirmed the link between Bacteroidetes and leanness.
-Bacteroidetes are more abundant in lean animals, while Firmicutes are more abundant in their obese counterparts [R, R, R].
+Bacteroidetes were more abundant in lean animals, while Firmicutes were more abundant in their obese counterparts [52, 53, 54].

-Obese mice have a 20:80 Bacteroidetes: Firmicutes ratio, while in lean animals it’s 40:60.
-The excess Firmicutes help the obese mice draw more calories from the ingested diet, leading to obesity [R].
+Obese mice have a 20:80 Bacteroidetes to Firmicutes ratio, while lean animals tend toward 40:60.
+The excess Firmicutes may encourage the obese mice’s draw to more calories from the ingested diet, leading to obesity .

-Early exposure of young mice to antibiotics makes them fatter [R].
+Early exposure of young mice to antibiotics made them fatter .

 ‘Good bacteria’ that are decreased in obese people include:

-Gut microbiota may play a crucial role in the development of metabolic diseases [R].
+Some researchers have argued that the gut microbiota may play a crucial role in the development of metabolic diseases like diabetes .

 Akkermansia muciniphila and Faecalibacterium prausnitzii are butyrate-producing beneficial bacteria.
-A study of 121 subjects showed that they were decreased in people with prediabetes and newly diagnosed type 2 diabetes [R].
+A study of 121 subjects showed that they were decreased in people with prediabetes and newly diagnosed type 2 diabetes .

-In mice, probiotics C. butyricum and L. casei improve diabetes symptoms (fasting glucose, glucose tolerance, insulin resistance).
-Both bacteria decreased Firmicutes and increased Bacteroidetes and butyrate-producing bacteria [R, R].
+In mice, probiotics C. butyricum and L. casei improved diabetes symptoms (fasting glucose, glucose tolerance, insulin resistance).
+Both bacteria decreased Firmicutes and increased Bacteroidetes and butyrate-producing bacteria [64, 65].

-Both human and animal studies suggest that gut bacteria contribute to the development of heart disease [R].
+Both human and animal studies suggest that gut bacteria may contribute to the development of heart disease .

-A study of 119 people showed that those with heart disease had more Firmicutes and less Bacteroidetes [R].
+A study of 119 people showed that those with heart disease had more Firmicutes and fewer Bacteroidetes .

-People with fatty liver, have an increased prevalence of Firmicutes, similar to the bacterial imbalance seen in obesity [R].
+People with fatty liver, have an increased prevalence of Firmicutes, similar to the bacterial imbalance seen in obesity .

 In mice, gut microbiota protects against liver injury and damage.
-Germ-free mice are more susceptible to toxin-induced liver damage [R].
+Germ-free mice are more susceptible to toxin-induced liver damage .

-Moreover, a probiotic mixture (VSL#3) was able to reduce liver injury in mice [R].
+Moreover, a probiotic mixture (VSL#3) was able to reduce liver injury in mice .

 Our immunity is strongly connected to our gut.
-In fact, about 70% of our immune cells live in the gut [R].
+In fact, about 70% of our immune cells live in the gut .

-During the first weeks and months of life, gut bacteria help infants gradually increase Th1 activity and restore the Th1/Th2 balance [R].
+Some researchers believe that, during the first weeks and months of life, the gut bacteria help infants gradually increase Th1 activity and restore the Th1/Th2 balance .

 C-section-born infants have a delayed activation of Th1-type immunity.
-They have decreased Th1 responses due to altered gut microbiota [R].
+They have decreased Th1 responses due to altered gut microbiota .

-Gut bacteria shield us from infection by [R]:
+Gut bacteria shield us from infection by :

 - competing for nutrients with harmful bacteria